 Is the pace of digital adoption accelerating?Several studies have shown that the Covid pandemic accelerated the shift to digital adoption of technology.
 For many companies, it was a matter of survival.

-However, a new report by Sage: Digital Britain: How small businesses are turning the tide on tech suggests a fundamental shift in the understanding by SMEs of the importance of technology.
+However, a June 2022 report by Sage: Digital Britain: How small businesses are turning the tide on tech suggests a fundamental shift in the understanding by SMEs of the importance of technology.
 Some 73% of SMEs said technology was important to founding their business.
 For those businesses established in the last two years, this figure rose to 91%.

 Those SMEs who have fully embraced tech have benefited from increased revenues and higher employee and customer satisfaction levels.
 This is true across all industry sectors and geographical regions.